Fluci/croc/coding_guidelines.md

 ## Implementation

+- *Plan what you want to code*: At least do a short draft on a piece of paper or write down some core parts in form of commented pseudo-code.
 - *Start with the interface*: I prefer to start with the interface.
 It forces you to think about the operations you want to support.
 Starting with the implementation of an algorithm can lead to a lot of unnecessary refactoring.